-TA5 focuses on waste management and decommissioning.
-Broadly this covers the management, treatment and disposal of waste arising from operations across the nuclear fuel cycle (including fuel fabrication, generation and fuel recycling/reprocessing).
+TA5 focuses on sustainability within waste management and decommissioning.
+Broadly this covers the management, treatment and disposal of materials (fuel and waste) arising from operations across the nuclear fuel cycle (including fuel fabrication, power generation and fuel recycling/reprocessing).
 Beyond waste management the area incorporates the dismantling and decommissioning (D&D) of nuclear facilities as the last step in their lifecycle.
 The emphasis is on the identification of best practice from the international community, development and maturation of innovative technology and methods that drive towards improved safety, enhanced environmental performance, sustainable solutions and project efficiencies, through a holistic lifecycle approach.

-We maintain strong interactions with relevant Horizon 2020 projects; including SHARE [TA5-1] and PREDIS [TA5-2].
+We maintain strong interactions with relevant Euratom projects; including recently SHARE [TA5-1] and PREDIS [TA5-2].